rushikesh9/OrderFill/README.md

 2: Use OrderConfig.exe to set your preferences for scrip to trade
 3: Test run your code with TestRun.exe
 4: Use OrderFire at the end of your code to run on live mode
-5: The code checks last modified buy/sell txt file to determine to buy/sell conduction.
+5: The code checks last modified buy/sell txt file to determine to buy/sell conduction

 # Bugs

-#About
+OrderFill is tested in a limited environment and doesn't come under any guaranty, The code is available free for use

+# About

-If your interested in this project and want to help make this tool better contact me https://twitter.com/rushikesh0009
+If your interested in this project and want to contribute, contact me. https://twitter.com/rushikesh0009